There’s a scene from “Love, Actually” that’s at the center of my thoughts today—here’s a transcript:

 Daniel: Even better!
 Sam, you’ve got nothin’ to lose, and you’ll always regret it if you don’t!
 I never told your mom enough.
 I should have told her everyday because she was perfect everyday.
 You’ve seen the films, kiddo–it ain’t over ’til it’s over!

 Sam: Okay, Dad.
 Let’s do it!
-Let’s go get the shit kicked out of us by love.
+Let’s go get the sh** kicked out of us by love.

 Do you ever feel that kick that love hits you with?
 I do.
-I get the shit kicked out of me by love all the time.
+I get my butt kicked by love all the time.

 My students were sharing their strengths and challenges last week during a morning meeting.
 Then it was my turn, so I told them how I wanted them to never forget their strengths as they move into middle school.